flame-engine/flame/doc/tutorials/space_shooter/step_4.md

 }
 ```

-Hopefully the code above speaks for itself, but let's look at it with more detail:
+Hopefully the code above speaks for itself, but let's look at it in more detail:

 - First we declared a `TimerComponent` called `_bulletSpawner` in our game class, we needed it
-to be an attribute since we will accessing it in the `startShooting` and `stopShooting` methods.
+to be an variable accessible to the whole component since we will be accessing it in the `startShooting` and `stopShooting` methods.
 - We initialize our `_bulletSpawner` in the `onLoad` method.
-The first argument `period` we set
+In the first argument, `period`, we set
-how much time in seconds will take place between calls, and we choose `.2` seconds for now.
+how much time in seconds it will take between calls, and we choose `.2` seconds for now.
 - The `onTick` attribute receives a function that will be called every time the `period` is reached.
 - We say that it should loop forever by setting `repeat` to `true`.
 - Then we set that it should not auto start by default.